YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-offset*

 Takes a hexadecimal value that is a multiple of -size.
-With no -offset specified, YottaDB/GT.M produces an error.
-YottaDB/GT.M also produces an error if the offset is greater than the size of the instance file or the journal pool header.
+With no -offset specified, YottaDB produces an error.
+YottaDB also produces an error if the offset is greater than the size of the instance file or the journal pool header.

 *-value*

 Specifies the new hexadecimal value of the field having the specified -offset and -size.
-With no value specified, YottaDB/GT.M displays the current value at the specified offset and does not perform any change.
+With no value specified, YottaDB displays the current value at the specified offset and does not perform any change.
 Specifying -value=<new_value> makes the change and displays both the old and new values.

 .. note::
-   Change the instance file or the journal pool only on explicit instructions from YottaDB/FIS.
+   Change the instance file or the journal pool only on explicit instructions from YottaDB.

 *-show*